 March 10, 2021

-Aleson ITC Now Available in the Microsoft Azure Marketplace
+Aleson ITC SQL Server Support Now Available in the Microsoft Azure Marketplace

 Microsoft Azure customers worldwide now gain access to SQL Server Support to take advantage of the scalability, reliability and agility of Azure to drive application development and shape business strategies.

-Puerto de Sagunto, Valencia, Spain — March 10, 2021

-Aleson ITC today announced the availability of in the Microsoft Azure Marketplace, an online store providing applications and services for use on Azure.
+Puerto de Sagunto, Valencia, Spain — March 10, 2021 — Aleson ITC today announced the availability of SQL Server Support in the Microsoft Azure Marketplace, an online store providing applications and services for use on Azure.
 Aleson ITC customers can now take advantage of the productive and trusted Azure cloud platform, with streamlined deployment and management.

 Aleson ITC is a technology consultancy specialising in Microsoft-developed systems and solutions.
 Our database management experts are highly qualified and use their experience with automation to support client companies and solve their technological challenges.
 Since 2006, we have offered a trustworthy and results-oriented service, guiding our clients from initial consultations through to day-to-day operations.

-The goals marked can only be achieved by generating trust through our work and dedication.
-As a strategic value and recognition to the team, allows for personal growth and Professional, and a commitment beyond the daily work.

-Our added value is mainly focused on the specialization and certification of the Team, we are experts in databases as well as in the confidence generated in our customers.

 Our services are closely linked to Microsoft's strategy, they are mainly:

 SQL Server Health Check and Support